Mich-b/webappsecuritybook/010assignment/003assignment3.md

 # Goal
+Create a web application that may only be accessed by authenticated users.
+While in reality you would likely use external providers (Firebase, Auth0, ...), this is not allowed in this assignment since I want you to understand the complexities of password storage.
+This means you will need to set up some kind of datastore in this assignment.

-Create a web application where users can register themselves with a username and password.
-Make sure the password conforms to the rules set forth by https://pages.nist.gov/800-63-3/sp800-63b.html section 5.1.1.1.
+In your application, users must be able to sign up with a username/email and password.
+During signup, you must enforce that the password conforms to the rules set forth by https://pages.nist.gov/800-63-3/sp800-63b.html section 5.1.1.1.
 At least, the [HIBP](https://haveibeenpwned.com/) password list should be used as a blacklist.
-Adhere to the secure password guidelines as discussed in class.
+You must adhere to the secure password storage guidelines as discussed in class.

-Using black-box breached password mechanisms of vendors is not allowed.
-For example, using [this](https://auth0.com/breached-passwords) is not allowed.
-Although in practice this may be a very good option, the goal of this exercise to teach you how to handle requests like this when no out of the box solutions are available.

-# Assignment clarification
-Based on some questions from your colleagues, the following clarifications were provided:
-* the application should store passwords
-* the application should have a login screen where users can authenticate themselves using their registered username and password.
+You will not be graded on the actual functionalities of your application, so simply showing a 'welcome' page after authenticating is fine.